algolia/docsearch-scraper/README.md

 - Build the underlying Docker image: `./docsearch docker:build`

-#### Without docker

-- Download geckodriver from https://github.com/mozilla/geckodriver/releases, extract it
-- rename the `geckodriver` executable to `wires` and make it accessible in the `$PATH`

 ### Configure DocSearch

 You need to create an [Algolia account](https://www.algolia.com/users/sign_up) to get the `APPLICATION_ID` and (admin) `API_KEY` credentials the scraper will use to create the underlying indices.